AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-4-6-0.md

 - Fetching the user list while creating a review task fails if the user count exceeds 25.
 (17329)
 - Review topics don’t appear in the correct order.
 (16319)
 - In the Web Editor, the Review panel loads slowly.
 (14680)
-- The pipeline fails with Experience Manager Guides damAssetLucene-8-custom-1 and issues occur in indexing the content.
+- Reviewers cannot add, highlight, or strike out spaces when performing a document review in Experience Manager Guides.
 (14752)
 - When a user updates a Review task, not all assigned reviewers receive a notification about the update.
 (9496)

 ## Translation